conda/conda-docs/docs/source/miniconda-install.rst

                  Get-FileHash filename -Algorithm SHA256

            c.
 Check the hash that appears against the hash listed next to the installer you downloaded.
-See :doc:`all Miniconda installer hashes here <miniconda-hashes>`.
+See :doc:`all Miniconda installer hashes here <miniconda_hashes>`.

         #.
 Double-click the `.exe` file.
         #.
 Follow the instructions on the screen.
 If you are unsure about any setting, accept the defaults.
 You can change them later.